enfold/Products.mcdutils/docs/development.rst

 Once you've obtained a source checkout, you need to run the buildout::

   $ cd Products.mcdutils
-  $ python2.7 bootstrap.py
+  $ python3 -m venv .
+  $ bin/pip install -U pip setuptools zc.buildout tox
   $ bin/buildout

-The ``bootstrap.py`` step is only needed after the initial checkout because it produces the script ``bin/buildout``.
+The ``pip`` step is only needed after the initial checkout because it produces the script ``bin/buildout``.

 The buildout will create the scripts that are used for code testing